Menopause Matters Training

 In fact, 45% of the women surveyed by the British Menopause Society felt their menopause symptoms have had a negative impact on their work.
 In reality this may translate to reduced productivity, women being less engaged in their employment, not going for the promotions which they had previously aimed for and, in some cases, leaving their jobs.

-Four ways in which we can help
+Four ways in which we can help with menopause awareness

 - Diagnostic work: Understanding the current experience of menopausal women in the workplace and how they are supported by your managers.